nikspyratos/thecapegreek-site/source/reading.md

 ### Paul Jarvis - Company of One

 While this is *mostly* about running a company solo, it also caters to intrapreneurship and being an effective "company of one" within an existing organisation.
 Definitely worth a read if you're looking to run your projects more independently.
+In the same vein are the Make Book by Pieter Levels and Zero to Sold by Arvid Kahl.

 ### Kim Scott - Radical Candor